 Come celebrate, be challenged, and enjoy yourself on the land and beach as we share our talents, knowledge and hearts with each other.

-Our rich program will have a focus on a sustainable culture of interconnections, including classes in Community Skills, Playback Theater, Empowered Surrender, Heartbeat Nurturing Therapy, and more as well as cuddle puddles, gender circles, Tantra Pujas and a creativity sharing Cabaret night.
+Our rich program will have a focus on a gathering of the tribe, a sustainable culture of interconnections, including classes in communication skills, massage, boundaries and polyamory, and more as well as cuddle puddles, gender circles, Tantra Pujas and a creativity sharing Cabaret night.

-The daily schedule will include morning yoga, ZEGG-style forums, three meals and time for an afternoon snooze or workshops led by campers.
+The daily schedule will include space for morning yoga, ZEGG-style forums, three meals and time for an afternoon snooze or workshops led by campers.

 We are a small, family style, egalitarian, intentional permaculture community on the big island of Hawai'i.
 Staying with us is a vibrant immersion in our community lifestyle, and many visitors find it transformative and life changing.
 We are a committed group of people working together closely as a means to health, relationship vitality, economic stability, personal and spiritual growth.
 We focus on the social aspect of sustainability: how to live together with honesty, love and peace, and share power and leadership.

-We live in one of nature's most amazing places, surrounded by mountains, oceans, dense jungle and warm pools.
+We live in one of nature's most amazing places, surrounded by mountains, oceans, dense jungle and black sand beaches.
 We are a short drive from the active volcano and the fresh lava fields.
 Our visitors enjoy exploring the many unique features of this land, and the cultural activities nearby.
 Our organic farm practices tropical permaculture in our lush rainforest climate.
 We bought our land in 2005 and currently grow a large portion of our food.

 We are growing many kinds of fruits and nuts, and have extensive gardens and greenhouses, taro beds and orchards.
 We keep bees, chickens, rabbits and sheep who are our natural lawn mowers in addition to providing us with food and fertilizer.
 Our electricity comes from solar photovoltaic panels, and our water is from a rainwater catchment system.
 We value alternative and sustainable building techniques.